SN 1181: IRAS 00500+6713

 Images of Pa 30 (alternatively IRAS 00500+6713) in mid-infrared and X-ray wavelength ranges.
 Left panel: IR Wide-field Infrared Survey Explorer (WISE) image.
 Right panel: X-ray XMM-Newton image.
 The coordinates are in units of RA (J2000) and Dec (J2000) on the horizontal and vertical scales, respectively.

 A 2021 study measured the expansion velocity of ~1,100 km/s for the nebula from optical spectroscopy of the [S II] doublet.
 This, together with the angular size of Pa 30 and the GAIA distance of 2.3 kpc, confirmed that the age of the nebula is approximately 1,000 years.
 This made Pa 30 the new prime candidate for the remnant of the SN 1181 event.
 Furthermore, the expansion velocity of the nebula and the inferred absolute brightness of the 1181 event are consistent with a Type Iax Supernova making, Pa 30 the only SN Iax remnant in our galaxy and the only one which can be studied in detail.

 Observations with the Keck Cosmic Web Imager spectrograph were published in 2024.
 The study showed that the expansion of Pa 30 constrained the explosion date to the year 1152±77, consistent with SN 1181.
 The observations also revealed that the explosion was likely asymmetric because redshifted filaments are brighter than blueshifted filaments in Pa 30.
 The observations also confirmed the presence of a cavity at which the filaments end.
 The filamentary shell has an inner radius of 0.6 parsec and an outer radius of 1.0 parsec.
 These filaments have velocities that are consistent with them being ballistic.

 With a temperature near 200,000 K, WD J005311 is among the hottest stars known.
 The extreme properties of the central star are being powered by the residual radioactive decay of ^{56}Ni, where the usual half-life of 6.0 days from electron capture is increased to many centuries due to the nickel being completely ionized.
+But the star is possibly highly unstable, too massive to remain as a white dwarf, and it is predicted to collapse into a neutron star within ten thousand years with a second supernova.